Community Rule: Discovery

 The most complete manuscript of the Community Rule was found in Cave 1, and was first called the Manual of Discipline by Millar Burrows.
 It is now designated 1QS (which stands for : "Cave 1 / Qumran / "Serekh" = 'rule').
 Numerous other fragments of this document, containing variant readings, were found in caves 4 and 5 (4QSa–j, 5Q11, 5Q13).
 Two other documents, known as the Rule of the Congregation (1QSa) and the Rule of the Blessing (1QSb), are found on the same scroll as 1QS and while they were originally thought to be part of the Community Rule are now considered separate compositions and appendices.
-The Community Rules contain dualistic writings with Zoroastrian and Roman influences.
+The Community Rule contain dualistic writings with Zoroastrian and Roman influences.
 They talk of War between Angel of Evil, represented as Darkness or Satan and the Son(s) of the Israelite God, represented as light.